Ade-Oluwademilade/WebDevelopment/README.md

 This repository contains web development projects.
-The goal of this repo is to organize, experiment and improve my web development skills.
+The goal of this repository is to organize, experiment and improve my web development skills.

 Technology used:
 * HTML